Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 \textbf{Model-optimization-free.} Modifying the original trained model is infeasible in certain security-sensitive scenarios.
-Therefore, methods enabling test-time adaptation without requiring model updates, termed "model-optimization-free" (MOF) techniques, are increasingly garnering interest.
+Therefore, methods enabling test-time adaptation without requiring model updates, termed ``model-optimization-free'' techniques, are increasingly garnering interest.
 These approaches enhance the utilization of test data by either memorizing it or incorporating additional modules on top of the original model.
+Both ETLT ~\citep{test-time_ETLT} and GOODAT ~\citep{wang2024goodat} preserve model integrity by training add-on modules for OOD score adjustment.
+ETLT leverages the linear correlation between features and OOD scores, implementing both offline and online variants, while GOODAT develops a graph-specific masker with GIB-boosted losses.
+In contrast, AdaOOD ~\citep{AdaOOD} and OODD ~\citep{yang2025oodd} adopt non-parametric approaches, utilizing memory banks with k-nearest neighbours and dynamic dictionaries, respectively.